Mukuldev21/AutoSpectre/README.md

 ## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+We welcome contributions!
 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch
 5. Open a Pull Request

 ---